 The food that’s offered at the resort is also top notch.
 I enjoyed an incredible breakfast that consisted of a flaky puri, a dough roll with cabbage and mixed vegetables inside, potatoes, and a slightly spicy mint chutney.
 This breakfast was so different from others I’d had in India and had my mouth watering!

 The dinners at Wild Grass Resort are just as flavorful as their breakfasts.
 This Kaziranga National Park travel guide recommends going with the creamy vegetable soup and the Assamese veg thali.
 This thali contains scrumptious dishes like lentil mash, yams, fern, khar, deep-fried curry leaves, and much more.
 It’s a flavor explosion in your mouth.
 If you’re a foodie like me, you’ll love this thali!

 Animal and nature lovers will be in heaven when they come to Kaziranga National Park.
-Between their exciting game drives and incredibly immersive elephant safaris, the neighboring attractions, the phenomenal accommodations, and friendly locals and guides, this is a place everyone must visit at least once.
+Between their exciting game drives, neighboring attractions, phenomenal accommodations, and friendly locals and guides, this is a place everyone must visit at least once.
 Your time there will stick with you long after you’re gone, and you’ll make delightful memories you’ll want to revisit again and again.
 Book a trip to Kolkata and arrange transportation to Kaziranga National Park today to experience it for yourself!